 The 2017/8 Fleet Benchmark Survey was conducted by EQSTRA Fleet Management.
-These are our findings.
+These are the findings.

 Fleet benchmarking is really important in our industry as it allows us to evaluate and monitor our performance when compared to other companies.